Bennie Demps: 1971 Eustis Car Trunk murders

-On February 15, 1971, 20-year-old Bennie Eddie Demps, then a Vietnam War veteran, held three people hostage and shot all three of them, killing two as a result.
+On February 15, 1971, 20-year-old Bennie Eddie Demps, a Vietnam War veteran, held three people hostage.
+He shot them all, which killed two of them.
 The case became known as the "Eustis Car Trunk murders".

-On that day itself, Demps and his 16-year-old accomplice, Jackie Hardie (January 21, 1954 – January 26, 1999), robbed an old man of his automobile, as well as stealing weapons and a safe from a private home in Mount Dora, and they later moved to an orange grove near Eustis, Florida, where they struggled to open the safe.
-At the same time, 54-year-old real estate dealer Robert Brinkworth was showing a tract of land to an elderly couple from Connecticut, Nicholas and Cecelia "Celia" Puhlick, who planned to find a house and plant oranges for retirement.
+On that day, Demps and 16-year-old accomplice Jackie Hardie (January 21, 1954 – January 26, 1999) robbed an old man of his automobile, stole weapons and a safe from a private home in Mount Dora, and traveled to an orange grove near Eustis, Florida, where they struggled to open the safe.
+At the same time, 54-year-old real estate dealer Robert Brinkworth was showing a tract of land to an elderly Connecticut couple, Nicholas and Cecelia "Celia" Puhlick, who planned to find a house and plant oranges for retirement.
 The trio happened to encounter both Demps and Hardie trying to force the safe open while they walked around the area.

-Both Demps and Hardie brandished their guns (an AK-47 and a handgun) and held the trio at gunpoint, forcing them to get inside a car trunk, but not before shooting Celia in the stomach.
-After the trio got inside the car trunk and took several hundred dollars from the victims, both Demps and Hardie fired multiple shots in the trunk while the lid was still open.
-Brinkworth and 64-year-old Celia died of multiple gunshot wounds, while 62-year-old Nicholas survived by playing dead in spite of the gunshot wound on his arm.
+Demps and Hardie brandished their guns (an AK-47 and a handgun), held the trio at gunpoint, and forced them inside a car trunk, but not before shooting Celia in the stomach.
+After the victimes entered the trunk and they took several hundred dollars from them, Demps and Hardie fired multiple shots into the open trunk.
+Brinkworth and 64-year-old Celia died of multiple gunshot wounds, while 62-year-old Nicholas survived by playing dead despite a gunshot wound to his arm.

-After murdering Robert Brinkworth and Celia Puhlick, both Demps and Hardie fled to New Jersey.
-On February 18, 1971, the pair and a 18-year-old girl were arrested in New Jersey as fugitives wanted for the double murder.
+After murdering Brinkworth and Puhlick, Demps and Hardie fled to New Jersey.
+On February 18, 1971, the pair and an 18-year-old girl were arrested in New Jersey as fugitives wanted for the double murder.
 They were later extradited back to Florida to face charges for the Eustis Car Trunk murders.
-The girl, Hermenia Theresa Braxton, was later cleared of the murder charges and released, after it was found she had an alibi of being at home based on witnesses' testimonies.
+The girl, Hermenia Theresa Braxton, was later cleared of the murder charges and released after it was found she had an alibi of being at home based on witnesses' testimonies.